otrosien/fastcgi/README.md

 * The FastCGI connection between Jetty and Plack is sometimes flaky (you'll get 502 Errors) I haven't had the chance to find out what's wrong.
 * Cache invalidation for varnish needs to be plugged in.
 * We could get the pool name from the ASPoolCacheDaemon, but there is no pooling via FastCGI yet.
 Idea would be to have several FastCGI connections per pool, and load-balance among these.
+* jetty 9.3.0M1 changed the way it registers handlers slightly, so our request logger is off at the moment.

 ## Some more toys to play with